-Explanation: The state of the physical port on the OSA has changed. hh:mm:ss = time of entry
+Explanation: The state of the physical port on the OSA has changed.

 User response: Message IOAC242I will display the state of the physical port.

 IOAx219I (timestamp) CHPID nn reports an asynchronous event

 Explanation: An unexpected event has occurred in the CHPID named in the message.
 This message is followed by another giving details of the event that occurred.